Major Responsibility: To promote better physical and mental health amoung the Pavilion First Nation

 a) To assess clients for referrals to proper medical practitioners and other health care providers; this will include client intake and one-to-one counselling to determine clients health care needs.

-b) Advocate for community members in relation to thier health care needs.
+b) Advocate for community members in relation to their health care needs.

 c) Provide pre-natal workshops and pre-natal care to support new mothers in the community.